Raymond Leo Burke: Archbishop of St. Louis

 On December 2, 2003, Burke was named archbishop of St. Louis, succeeding Cardinal Justin Francis Rigali, who had been appointed archbishop of Philadelphia.
 He was installed on January 26, 2004, and was presented with the pallium on June 29, 2004, by Pope John Paul II.
 In St. Louis, Burke emphasized the promotion of vocations to the priesthood.
 He also published a column in the archdiocesan weekly newspaper, the Saint Louis Review.
 In both La Crosse and St. Louis, Burke established oratories for those desiring to worship according to the traditional form.
 As he had done in La Crosse, he invited the Institute of Christ the King (ICKSP) into his diocese and ordained priests for the group both in the U.S. and abroad.
 His ordination of two ICKSP priests on June 15, 2007, in a Solemn Pontifical High Mass marked the first time in 40 years that the Tridentine rite of ordination had been used in the Cathedral Basilica of Saint Louis.

 During his tenure, Burke escalated a long-running dispute over the attempted closing of a church in the diocese, St. Stanislaus Kostka Church, and the ownership of its significant assets.
 After the Reverend Marek Bozek led a Christmas Eve Mass in 2005 despite the archdiocese's previous attempted closure of the parish, Burke "declare[d] that the church was in 'schism'", a designation that led to the excommunication of Bozek and the church's lay board.
 In 2012, the St. Louis Circuit Court ruled against the diocese.
 It awarded it full ownership of the significant parish assets to St. Stanislaus Kostka, now an independent church, with the judge stating that "The archbishop may own the souls of wayward St. Stanislaus parishioners, but the St. Stanislaus Parish Corporation owns its own property".

-Positions in Roman Curia
+Positions in the Roman Curia

 Appointments by Pope Benedict XVI

 Between 2008 and 2011, Benedict XVI named Burke to the following positions in the Roman Curia: